OlhaKi/Reiforcement-Learning-Udacity-p1---Navigation/README.md

 It will open up the your web browser.

 From the file list, open up `Navigation.ipynb` notebook.
 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
-The successfully trained DQN parameters is saved in the file p1_dqn_agent.pth.
+The successfully trained DQN parameters is saved in the file `checkpoint.pth`.

 ### (Optional) Challenge: Learning from Pixels